Property Damage Claims

 Let LeMaster & Ahmed PLLC carry the burden of dealing with your insurance company.
 Ms. Ahmed and Ms. LeMaster have experience litigating on behalf of insurance companies.
 They are fully aware of the tactics they use to limit their liability, and they will ensure you are not taken advantage of.

-Call (888) 306-2119 to schedule a consultation.
-We practice throughout the greater Dallas Fort Worth area including Harris County, Dallas County, Galveston County, Montgomery County and Collin County.
+Call (888) 306-2119 to schedule a consultation with an skilled property damage dispute lawyer in Texas.
+We practice throughout the the lone star state including Harris County, Dallas County, Galveston County, Montgomery County and Collin County.